Skip to main content

 ignore-words-list = 'momento,collison,ned,foor,reworkd,parth,whats,aapply,mysogyny,unsecure'

-Working with Optional Dependencies
+Working with optional dependencies

 langchain, langchain-community, and langchain-experimental rely on optional dependencies to keep these packages lightweight.